pedrofortesgonzalez/A_comparative_proteomic_transcriptomic_and_glycomic_analysis_of_extracellular_vesicle_isolation_tech/data/README.md

 ### <ins>input/</ins> Folder
 Contains CSV files with mass spectrometry data to be processed.
-It is a copy of the input folder located in the main folder that allows the scripts to work without modifying the original data.
-This script is both created and removed by the script <ins>1_ptm_detection.py</ins>.
+It is a copy of the input folder located in the main folder that allows the scripts to work without modifying the original data, and is both created and removed by the script <ins>1_ptm_detection.py</ins>.